rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 As you can see, we just went through all the necessary components to perform ray-tracing with a given 'source' object being the `sun`, and a 'target' object being the `earth`.
 For a full ray-tracer, one would need to perform this sort of calculations and tests for each 'target' object and keep casting rays.
 In a more realistic ray-tracer two additional concepts would have to be accounted for:

 - Each ray would need to carry a certain amount of 'energy' which would gradually deplete, eventually running out, thus providing a means of terminating an otherwise endless loop.
 - The 'target' object would not merely reflect the impinging rays but part of the ray's energy would be reflected while the rest would refract through the 'target' object.
+Therefore, every ray-hit would actually result in two subsequent rays that would need to be cast and traced.
 However, that would require our different objects to exhibit 'material' characteristics, thus defining the reflective and refractive indices as well as attenuation that would further deplete the ray's energy as it passes through such an object.

 However, the above would result in code that too much for a conceptual post and I'll leave it up to you to extend it for yourselves.
 I just hope I've provided you with all you needed to know to realize something of the sort.